rainruse/cwmp-logger/README.md

 # cwmp-logger

 This is a minimal Auto Configuration Server (ACS) to fetch logs from a CWMP managed device.

-In particular, I'm building this to monitor an Ezurio Sentrius RG1xx LoRaWAN gateway.
-I want better visibility into connectivity glitches between the gateway and its LNS (LoRaWAN Network Server).
+I'm building this to monitor an Ezurio Sentrius RG1xx LoRaWAN gateway for better visibility into ocassional connectivity glitches between the gateway and its LoRaWAN Network Server (LNS).

 ## Why DIY CWMP?